hiram-labs/startup-in-a-box/README.md

 # Startup In A Box

-still in development :(
+still in early development :(
-contribution welcomed adjeibohyen@hotmail.co.uk
+contribution welcomed
+adjeibohyen@hotmail.co.uk